 6.6.0.3 In order to prevent the village becoming simply a commuter dormitory it is important that we redress the balance of housing stock with an increased number of smaller homes to become nearer to the average for the District Council as a whole.
 This much better reflects the rural heritage of the village and supports the Plan's intent to maintain the vibrancy of the village.
 Development which delivers one, one/two and two/three bedroom dwellings will be accorded significant weight to provide for those aged between 21 and 34 years who are so poorly represented in Tysoe, yet necessary for a vital community.
 This is essential in order to ensure that young people employed in the agricultural, service and retail industry in the Parish can continue to live in the area where they work.
+Housing Policy 5 aims to support development proposals which take account of these important local circumstances.
+It also recognises that the proposed sites included elsewhere in this Plan are of a modest size.
+On this basis it offers particular support to the development of smaller homes rather than seeking to establish a prescriptive approach either in general, or on a site-by-site basis in particular

-6.6.0.4 In the construction of new larger dwellings, we would encourage flexible configurations that would support home-working within the environment of a growing family (see Employment Policy 2).
+6.6.0.4 In the construction of new larger dwellings, we would encourage flexible configurations that would support home-working within the environment of a growing family (see Employment Policies 1 and 2).